Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Introduction

-In this work, we present a novel adaptation method for image restoration, which allows for a meaningful diffusion loss to mitigate the domain gap between synthetic and real-world degraded images.
+In this work, we present a novel domain adaptation method for image restoration, which allows for a meaningful diffusion loss to mitigate the domain gap between synthetic and real-world degraded images.
 Our main idea stems from the observation shown in Fig.~\ref{fig:tesear}(a).
 Here, we measure the noise prediction error of a diffusion model conditioned on a noisy version of the target image.
 The trend in Fig.~\ref{fig:tesear}(a) shows that conditions with fewer corruption levels facilitate lower prediction errors of the diffusion model.
 In other words, ``good'' conditions give low diffusion loss, and ``bad'' conditions lead to high diffusion loss.
 While such a behavior may be expected, it reveals an interesting property of how conditional inputs could influence the prediction error of a diffusion model.
-Our method leverages this phenomenon by conditioning both the restored synthetic image and real image from a restoration network onto the diffusion model, as shown in Fig.~\ref{fig:tesear}(b).
-Both networks are jointly trained, with the restoration network optimized to provide ``good'' conditions to minimize the diffusion model's noise prediction error, aiming for a clean target distribution.
-The goal of providing good conditions drives the restoration network to learn to improve the quality of its outputs.
+Our method leverages this phenomenon by taming a diffusion model conditioned on both the restored synthetic image and restored real image from the restoration network, as shown in Fig.~\ref{fig:tesear}(b).
+Both networks are jointly trained, with the restoration network optimized to provide good conditions to minimize the diffusion model's noise prediction error, aiming for a clean target distribution.
+Such a goal drives the restoration network to learn to improve the quality of its outputs.
 After training, the diffusion model is discarded, leaving only the trained restoration network for inference.

-To bridge the gap between the restored synthetic and real outputs, our method carefully conceals the identity of the conditions.
-This prevents the diffusion model from simply learning to differentiate between synthetic and real conditions based on their channel index, avoiding a trivial shortcut in training.
-In addition, the pixel similarity between the noisy synthetic label and synthetic output is also easy to distinguish when they share the same clean image.
-To avoid the above shortcut learning, we design a channel shuffling layer at the beginning of the diffusion model.
-It randomly shuffles the channel index of synthetic and real-world conditions at each training iteration before concatenating them.
-We further propose a residual-swapping contrastive learning strategy to ensure the model genuinely learns to restore images accurately, rather than relying on easily distinguishable features.